SqueezeLLM: Dense-and-Sparse Quantization

-In summary, in generative LLM inference, loading weight matrices into memory is the primary bottleneck, while the cost of dequantization and computation in the FP16 domain is relatively insignificant.
-Thus, by quantizing just the weights to lower precision, while leaving the activations in full precision, we can attain significant speedup, in addition to the reduction in model size.
-This observation also aligns with the findings in GPTQ~\cite{frantar2022gptq} and ZeroQuant~\cite{yao2022zeroquant}, which concludes that even though quantized weights are dequantized and computed within the floating-point domain, a significant latency improvement still comes from reduced memory traffic when loading weights.
+In summary, in generative LLM inference, loading weights into memory is the primary bottleneck, while the cost of dequantization and FP16 computation is relatively small.
+Thus, by quantizing just the weights to lower precision, while leaving the activations in full precision, we can attain significant speedup as well as reduced model size.
 Given this insight, the appropriate strategy is to \textit{minimize the memory size even if it may add overhead to arithmetic operations}.